mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 ## 7- Configuration

 So, in the last lecture, you learned how to detect the environment in which your application is running.
 One topic that goes hand-in-hand with environments, is the topic of storing configuration settings for the application, and overriding those settings in each environment.
-For example,
+For example, in your development environment you're going to use a different database or Mail server.
+So, in this lecture, I'm going to show you how to store configuration settings for your application, and override them in each environment.
+Now, there're various Node packages out there for managing configuration, the most popular one is *rc*.
+So, if you look up *npm rc*,

+> One topic that goes hand-in-hand with environments, is the topic of storing configuration settings for the application, and overriding those settings in each environment.